wonderbird/wonderbird.github.io/_posts/2022-03-01-applied-forensics-temporal-coupling.md

 In 2019 the `components` repository was created.

+The diagrams show a yearly development cycle stretching roughly from November to November.

 ##### Development in 2019 and 2020

 The diagrams above indicate that there is a yearly rhythm of development lasting from November to November.